 There are two promising developments, though, that may yet validate his theory of mind if not his transcendental proof of a priori knowledge.

 The first is recent neurological research that supports Kant’s theory of preconscious mental functionality.
-Only in the last quarter century has brain science been able to access consciousness through functional magnetic imaging.
 This process of mapping the workings of the brain as it responds to stimuli has found that the conscious brain processes sense data in just the way Kant depicted its workings, preconsciously sorting percepts to synthesize meaning.
 And this research has the heartening result also of verifying that the functioning human brain is a species-specific product.
 We really do have far more in common than our different experiences might lead us to think.
 We are only at the start of this neurological revolution, which has already begun to profit from a mutual exchange with pioneering work in artificial intelligence.
 This empirical investigation holds great promise in reintroducing intersubjectivity and universality as Kant understood it, but as with most scientific progress, also significant threats to a united humanity’s future.
 The clearest danger is what artificial intelligence researchers call “the singularity,” the moment in the near future when artificial intelligence becomes aware of its own consciousness and capabilities.

 A SUCCESSFUL TRANSCENDENTAL ARGUMENT